dennislee22/Flink-Operator-Factory/README.md

 <img width="811" alt="image" src="https://github.com/user-attachments/assets/f8c0b546-0faf-4bd3-af50-9f4c2571e425" />

 Apache Flink, coupled with SQL Stream Builder (SSB), provides a robust platform for building scalable, real-time stream processing applications.
 Whether you're building real-time analytics, monitoring systems, or complex event-driven applications, Flink's support for SQL-based stream processing ensures that developers can quickly express complex logic while taking advantage of Flink’s powerful features like event-time processing, windowing, and fault tolerance.
 By abstracting the complexity of stream processing behind familiar SQL syntax, SSB democratizes real-time data analytics, enabling teams to deliver actionable insights faster and more efficiently.
-In this article, I will explain the installation procedures for CSA (Cloudera Streaming Analytics) operator on a Kubernetes cluster, harnessing cloud-native benefits such as self-healing, declarative deployments, and scalability.
+In this article, I will explain the procedures to deploy for CSA (Cloudera Streaming Analytics) operator on a Kubernetes cluster, harnessing cloud-native benefits such as declarative deployments and scalability.

+**CSA Operator Version:** `1.19.2-csaop1.2.0`, which is based on [OSS Flink Kubernetes Operator v1.9](https://nightlies.apache.org/flink/flink-kubernetes-operator-docs-release-1.9/) and [Flink v1.19](https://nightlies.apache.org/flink/flink-docs-master/release-notes/flink-1.19/)
+OSS Flink Version:

 1. In the CNCF-compatible Kubernetes cluster (version 1.23 or later), create a new namespace.
 ```